-- Describe the various uterine evacuation options and explain why MVA and mifepristone and misoprostol are especially useful in crisis settings. - Describe the safety, effectiveness, and possible complications of vacuum aspiration and mifepristone and misoprostol. - Explain the importance of uterine evacuation with vacuum aspiration as a backup to uterine evacuation with medications. - Discuss medical eligibility for select methods of postabortion contraception including emergency contraception - Provide uterine evacuation method options counseling and contraceptive counseling for women seeking uterine evacuation. - Obtain informed consent prior to uterine evacuation
+- Describe the various uterine evacuation options and explain why they are especially critical in crisis settings. - Describe the safety, efficacy, and possible complications of MVA - Explain how medical abortion and misoprostol for incomplete abortion may be useful options for some women in crisis settings with MVA backup. - Provide uterine evacuation procedure options counseling for women seeking uterine evacuation. - Obtain informed consent prior to uterine evacuation